JellyRollJunior/leet-code-journal/README.md

     * An excellent question for testing your matrix skills
     * BFS -> MANY WAYS TO IMPLEMENT
     * REMEMBER YOU DONT ALWAYS HAVE TO START FROM START TO TARGET, SOMETIMES ITS MORE INTUITIVE TO GO FROM TARGET TO START
+* Number of Islands
+    * Two solutions -> no editing the input + allowing editing the input
+    * An excellent question -> REDO

 String
 * Valid Parentheses